ActiDoo/clusterrebootd/docs/STATE.md

   enforce operator intent without re-reading the configuration file.
-- Cluster health coordination now records unhealthy nodes in etcd so any peer that detects a reboot requirement blocks until the failing node reports a healthy script outcome again, and the daemon runs the gate script even when no reboot is pending so the cluster view stays accurate while applying the configured cluster policy thresholds to prevent cascading outages when the cluster is already degraded.【F:pkg/clusterhealth/etcd.go†L18-L153】【F:pkg/orchestrator/runner.go†L321-L469】
+- Cluster health coordination now records unhealthy nodes in etcd so any peer that detects a reboot requirement blocks until the failing node reports a healthy script outcome again.
+The daemon runs the gate script even when no reboot is pending and a dedicated heartbeat loop publishes the latest result according to `health_publish_interval_sec`, keeping the shared view fresh while applying the configured cluster policy thresholds to prevent cascading outages when the cluster is already degraded.【F:pkg/clusterhealth/etcd.go†L18-L153】【F:pkg/orchestrator/runner.go†L321-L469】【F:pkg/orchestrator/health_publisher.go†L1-L96】【F:cmd/clusterrebootd/main.go†L233-L305】
 - Reboot command execution now expands the same environment placeholders (e.g.
   `RC_NODE_NAME`) so the logged and invoked command reflects the active node context without depending on shell-specific substitution.